ooz/ooz.github.io/about.md

 ## Disclaimer for External Links

-This website and blog may contain links to external websites or services.
+This website and blog may contain hyperlinks ("links") to external websites, services, images or other resources.
 These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by myself of any of the products, services or opinions of the corporation or organization or individual.
-I bear no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
-Contact the external site for answers to questions regarding its content.
+I bear no responsibility for the accuracy, legality, privacy or content of the external site, resource or for that of subsequent links.
+Contact the external site for answers to questions regarding its content or privacy policy.

 ## License and Copyright